Hazmat Diving Using Surface Supplied Diving, Dry Suits, Full Face Masks and Helmets

 Contaminated Water Diving

-This course is designed for a minimum of a six person dive team, either using dry suits with Magnum Rubber Hoods for full face masks or dry suits with Kirby Morgan neck dam lock in yokes with helmets.
+This course is designed for a minimum of a five person dive team, either using dry suits with Magnum Rubber Hoods for full face masks or dry suits with Kirby Morgan neck dam lock in yokes with helmets.
 This will give the diver total encapsulation inside the helmet and dry suit.

 The KM37, KM37SS, and KM 97 with the 350 or 455 Regulator can be used for contaminated water as all these helmets have a Quad Valve Exhaust Systems.
 This course will teach your team the proper procedures for diving in Chemical/Biological environments.
 Decontamination using the Macaw® backpack (CAFP) compressed air foam system and Easy DECON DF 200 foam.
 Easy DECON® DF200 is an environmentally friendly, non-chlorine based formula registered with the EPA and is completely biodegradable.
 Scientifically proven to be safe to use on all types of dive gear including personal protective gear, rubber, nylon, plastics, metal and fabrics.
 The course will take you through decontamination station set up, personal protective equipment, dressing the diver and stand-by diver.
 It will show you how to leak test divers and equipment.
 Entry and exit water procedures, start of decontamination process.
 Decontamination of diver and equipment as the diver exit the water and removal of contamination waste.